Neelesh-cell/JumpSpot/README.md

 A self-hostable, real-time waitlist engine with viral referral mechanics.
 Built with Next.js, Supabase, and Resend.
 An open-source, viral waitlist engine for early-stage startups.

 JumpSpot is a self-hostable waitlist system designed to help founders build launch hype.
-It features a built-in viral referral loop that users refer friends to unlock higher positions in the queue—powered by real-time database subscriptions.
+It features a built-in viral referral loop that users refer friends to unlock higher positions in the queue, powered by real-time database subscriptions.

 Think Lemon Squeezy's waitlist, but completely customizable and yours to control.